Sphinkie/RotaryButton/readme.md

 # RotaryButton

 ## Description
-This Arduino Library allows an easy control of a Rotary Button with 2 or 4 positions.
+This Arduino Library allows an easy control of a Rotary Button with 4 positions max.

 The API is described in the attached file **API_Description.md**.

-Available on GitHub @Sphinkie/RotaryButton